344th Air Refueling Squadron: Conversion to jet bombers

 The squadron disposed of its B-29s to storage at Davis–Monthan Air Force Base, Arizona.
 At Lincoln, the squadron was equipped with new Boeing B-47E Stratojets. it engaged in strategic bombardment training with the B-47 throughout the rest of the 1950s, into the early 1960s.
-From November 1955 through January 1966, the squadron deployed to RAF Lakenheath as part of Operation Reflex, standing alert at the forward deployment site.
+From November 1955 through January 1966, the squadron deployed to RAF Lakenheath.

 From 1958, the 344th began to assume an alert posture at its home base, reducing the amount of time spent on alert at overseas bases to meet General Thomas S. Power's initial goal of maintaining one third of SAC’s planes on fifteen minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
 The alert commitment was increased to half the squadron's aircraft in 1962.

 Cuban Missile Crisis

 Soon after detection of Soviet missiles in Cuba, on 22 October 1962 the squadron's B-47s dispersed.
-On 24 October the 343d went to DEFCON 2, placing all its aircraft on alert.
+On 24 October the 344th went to DEFCON 2, placing all its aircraft on alert.
 Most dispersal bases were civilian airfields with AF Reserve or Air National Guard units.
 The unit's B-47s were configured for execution of the Emergency War Order as soon as possible after dispersing.
 On 15 November 1/6 of the squadron's dispersed B-47s were recalled to Lincoln.
 The remaining B-47s and their supporting tankers were recalled on 24 November.
 On 27 November SAC returned its bomber units to normal alert posture.

 The squadron was inactivated in June 1966 with the phaseout of the B-47 and closure of Lincoln.

 Air refueling

-The squadron was redesignated the 344th Air Refueling Squadron and reactivated in May 1986 at Seymour Johnson Air Force Base, North Carolina.
-The squadron was assigned to SAC's 68th Air Refueling Wing until the implementation of the objective wing organization, which called for one wing to control all units an each base.
-The 68th Wing was inactivated and the squadron transferred to the 4th Operations Group as the 4th Wing added the air refueling mission to its fighters.
-After the formation of Air Mobility Command (AMC) in 1992, the squadron moved to McConnell Air Force Base, Kansas and became part of AMC's 22nd Operations Group.
+The squadron was redesignated the 344th Air Refueling Squadron and activated in May 1986 at Seymour Johnson Air Force Base, North Carolina, where it was equipped with McDonnell Douglas KC-10 Extenders.
+The squadron was assigned to SAC's 68th Air Refueling Wing until 1991 when the Objective Wing organization, which called for one wing to control all units an each base, was implemented and the 68th Wing was inactivated.
+The squadron transferred to the 4th Operations Group as the 4th Wing added the air refueling mission to its fighters.
+After the formation of Air Mobility Command (AMC) in 1992, the squadron moved to McConnell Air Force Base, Kansas and became part of AMC's 22nd Operations Group, flying Boeing KC-135 Stratotankers.

-On 25 January 2019, McConnell received the first two (15-46009 and 17-46031) of a planned 36 KC-46 Pegasus aircraft that will eventually replace the KC-135 as the primary Air Force tanker aircraft.
-June 4, 2019 the 334th performed the first KC-46 Pegasus IOT&E (initial operations testing and evaluation) flight, refueling two F-16 Fighting Falcon aircraft four times with around 29,000lb of fuel.
+On 25 January 2019, McConnell received the first two of a planned 36 Boeing KC-46 Pegasus aircraft that will eventually replace the KC-135 as the primary Air Force tanker aircraft.
+On 4 June 2019 the 344th performed the first KC-46 Pegasus initial operations testing and evaluation flight, refueling two General Dynamics F-16 Fighting Falcon aircraft four times with around 29,000 lb of fuel.